jhnbyrn/951-KLR-PAGES/isv_routine.md

 ```

 __0912__:
-Load target rpm from b into a and compare it with 7F.
+We Lload the target rpm from b into a and compare it with 7F.
 If 7F is higher, then we replace the target with 7F.

+Then:

 ```
 if current target rpm < 7F then: